kushsharma1001/UnixCommands/README.txt

 Cat <file1> | tr A-Z a-z (translates the content of file from uppercase to lowercase)

 Cat file1 | tr A-Z a:z> newFile.txt

+Untar a tar.gz file using:  tar -xvf <filename>